-Dr. Marlink has authored or co-authored over 125 scientific articles.
-He has also written a textbook on AIDS, Global AIDS Crisis: A Reference Handbook, and co-edited another, AIDS in Africa, 2nd Edition.
-In addition, he has been the editor of two Special Supplements to the journal AIDS and is the Executive Editor for the 320 author, 3-book series: From the Ground Up: A Guide to Building Comprehensive HIV/AIDS Care Programs in Resource Limited Settings.
+Dr. Marlink has authored or co-authored more than 140 peer-reviewed articles, in addition to numerous scientific articles and chapters.
+He has written a textbook, Global AIDS Crisis: A Reference Handbook; and co-edited the book, AIDS in Africa, 2nd Edition.
+Additionally, he served as chief editor for two special supplements to the journal AIDS and as executive editor of the seminal 320-author, three-volume textbook, From the Ground Up: Building Comprehensive HIV/AIDS Care Programs in Resource Limited Settings.

 B.A., 1976, Human Biology, Brown University

 M.D., 1980, Medicine, University of New Mexico